 Even the most ardent cat-lovers sometimes find space in their lives and homes for a dog.
-After all, perhaps you’ve married a dog lover, the kids are clamoring for a puppy, or you have simply decided a happy-go-lucky dog would be a nice addition to your household.
+After all, perhaps you’ve married a dog lover, the kids are clamoring for a puppy, or you have decided a happy-go-lucky dog would be an excellent addition to your household.

-The key to your happiness as a cat-loving dog owner, say the experts, is to understand the traits you enjoy in cats and to look for similar traits in a dog.
+The key to your happiness as a cat-loving dog owner, say the experts, is to understand the traits you enjoy in cats and to look for similar characteristics in a dog.
 “Unfortunately, ‘low-maintenance dog’ would be an oxymoron for most cat lovers,” says Dr. Bruce Silverman of Village West Veterinary in Chicago.
-However, Silverman and other experts agree that with a little thought, you can find a dog breed that’s right for you.
+However, Silverman and other experts agree that you can find a dog breed that’s right for you with a little thought.

 Some breeds are more talkative or yippy.
 If you’re accustomed to a cat that seldom talks, you might consider a quieter dog breed.

-If your cat weighs around 8 or 9 pounds, it might be something of a shock to add a large dog to the household.
+If your cat weighs around 8 or 9 pounds, it might be shocking to add a large dog to the household.
 Remember: That cute, wiggly cat-sized puppy is going to grow.

-A number of dog breeds were bred for working purposes.
+Several dog breeds were bred for working purposes.
 If you have a cat in your household or plan to add a cat someday, avoid dogs that have been bred to hunt small animals, says Amy Shojai, a Dallas-based certified animal behavior consultant who has written 23 pet-care books.
-For example, Terriers and sight hounds might perceive the family cat as prey.
+For example, Terriers and sighthounds might perceive the family cat as prey.

-Of course, every dog possesses its own individual personality and quirks, but in general, breeds can be counted on for certain predictable traits.
-Experts say you’ll likely find some familiar, almost cat-like traits among these breeds:
+Of course, every dog possesses its personality and quirks, but in general, breeds can be counted on for certain predictable traits.
+Experts say you’ll likely find some familiar, almost cat-like qualities among these breeds:

-- Golden Retriever – Certainly the Golden Retriever is a bit larger than a cat or several cats.
-However, these dogs are known for their happy, gentle and adaptable natures.
+Certainly, the Golden Retriever is a bit larger than a cat or several cats.
+However, these dogs are known for their happy, gentle, and adaptable natures.
 Plus, Retrievers are likely to have gentle mouths as well, says Shojai.
 “Dogs like Retrievers have inhibited bites.”